sjhatfield/sjhatfield.github.io/_posts/2020-08-17-Kaggle-melanoma-images.md

 Previously: [Part 1](https://sjhatfield.github.io/2020-08-12-Kaggle-melanoma-contest-exploration) and [Part 2](https://sjhatfield.github.io/Kaggle-melanoma-tabular-model/).

-Credit: the user [Roman](https://www.kaggle.com/nroman) has provided many public notebooks on Kaggle which were incredibly useful in developing my own code.
+Big thanks: the user [Roman](https://www.kaggle.com/nroman) has provided many public notebooks on Kaggle which were incredibly useful in developing my own code for this contest.
+I cannot find (because they have so many) the original notebook which inspired me most but check out their work on Kaggle.

 ## Introduction

 It is now time to train models which will use the patient image data.
-As we are using image data we will be using convolutional neural networks.
+As we are making predicitions useing images, we will be using convolutional neural networks.
 I begin training some smaller models which can be done on my local machine and then test out training a larger model before sending the computation to the cloud so that larger image sizes can be used.

 ## Image Augmentations